openstack/neutron/doc/source/admin/config-dns-int.rst

 ===============

-This page serves as a guide for how to use the DNS integration functionality of the Networking service.
-The functionality described covers DNS from two points of view:

-* The internal DNS functionality offered by the Networking service and its interaction with the Compute service.
+This page serves as a guide for how to use the DNS integration functionality of the Networking service and its interaction with the Compute service.

-* Integration of the Compute service and the Networking service with an external DNSaaS (DNS-as-a-Service).
+The integration of the Networking service with an external DNSaaS (DNS-as-a-Service) is described in :ref:`config-dns-int-ext-serv`.

 Users can control the behavior of the Networking service in regards to DNS using two attributes associated with ports, networks, and floating IPs.
 The